IDMNYU/BlinkingBeeping/week3/switches.md

 Generally, we can break switches into 2 groups : momentary and maintained.

-Think of momentary switches like buttons.
-It’s only active as long as you’re pressing it.
+Momentary switches act like buttons.
+They are only active as long as they are being pressed.
 These are most commonly used for user input (move up, change color, change the song).
 Arcade buttons, the small buttons we use in our breadboards, keypads, most anything with a nice “clicky” feel is probably a momentary switch.
 They come in all shapes and sizes.
 Reed switches and those which activate through magnetism are also momentary switches.
 Take the magnetic field away from the switch, and it opens up.

 Maintained switches stay in their state until you change it to something else.
 Light switches are examples of this.
 Power on/off, or toggles for different functionality are ideal uses.
 Common types include DIP switches, toggles slide switches, and latching buttons.